chocolatechiffon/chocolatechiffon/README.md

 Im usually with my girlfriend juniper, dont make that a reason to not say hi though!

-whispering is usually the best thing to grab my attention as im usually offtab or talking to others
+whispering is usually the best thing to grab my attention as im usually offtab or talking to others (feel free to int and start convos tho! :D )

 I tend to hyperfocus on others shadys due to being a shady fictionkin, i can get stressed but please dont get upset if im like that! ill usually be back to normal afterwards and apologize for any weird / and or mean reactions :)